Steel Solutions Center

 4. If longitudinal stiffeners are interrupted by vertical stiffeners, the ends should not be offset by more than half the thickness of the longitudinal stiffeners.

 3.3.3.
 When forces are to be transferred by contact bearing, is a gap allowed between the contact surfaces?

 AISC Specification Section M4.4 states: “Lack of contact bearing not exceeding a gap of 1∕16 in., regardless of the type of splice used (partial-joint-penetration groove welded or bolted), is permitted.”
-If the gap exceeds 1∕16 in. but is less than ¼ in. and an engineering investigation shows that the actual area in contact (within 1∕16 in.) is adequate to transfer the load, then the gap is acceptable.
-Otherwise, per AISC Specification Section M4.4, the gap must be packed with non-tapered steel shims.
+If the gap exceeds 1∕16 in.
+(2 mm), but is equal to or less than ¼ in.
+(6 mm), and if an engineering investigation shows that sufficient contact area does not exist, "the gap shall be packed with non-tapered steel shims."